West Coast Innovations in

 Carbon Removal 2026

-Carbon removal on the West Coast is moving from early-stage experimentation to disciplined industrial deployment.
+Carbon dioxide removal (CDR) in the West Coast is moving from early-stage experimentation to disciplined industrial deployment.
 What began as a wave of pilot ventures is consolidating into a sector defined by bankability, delivery timelines and integration with existing industrial systems.
 The region remains technically advantaged, with extensive geological storage, established permitting in provinces such as Alberta and Saskatchewan, access to low-carbon energy, and strong industrial foundations across forestry, mining and energy.

 However, a structural advantage without acceleration is fragile.
 Competing jurisdictions now combine similar geological capacity with faster capital deployment and stronger incentives, notably the US 45Q tax credit.
 While Canada’s Investment Tax Credit improves project economics, large-scale facilities still require long-term, creditworthy offtake agreements to secure financing.
 Capital is mobile, and projects will gravitate to markets where funding certainty is greatest.